 2. Some people get tattoos while some name projects after their girlfriend’s name

 The project was named by combining the name of Ian and his then-girlfriend Debra Lynn.
 Ian and Debra got married and had three children.
 Debra and Ian got divorced in 2008.

 3. Ian Murdock: The Maverick behind the creation of Debian project

 Ian Murdock led the Debian project from August 1993 until March 1996.
-He shaped Debian into a community project based on the principals of Free Software.
+He shaped Debian into a community project based on the principles of Free Software.
 The Debian Manifesto and the Debian Social Contract are still governing the project.

-He founded a commercial Linux company called Progeny Linux Systems and worked for a number of Linux related companies such as Sun Microsystems, Linux Foundation
+He founded a commercial Linux company called Progeny Linux Systems and worked for a number of Linux related companies such as Sun Microsystems, Linux Foundation and Docker.

 Sadly, Ian committed suicide in December 2015.
 His contribution to Debian is certainly invaluable.